The Odeon of Herodes Atticus, an ancient Roman theatre on the Acropolis in Athens.

 Personally, I would recommend at least five days in Athens to give yourself time to recover from jet lag and culture shock, get to know the city, and actually enjoy your time there.
 However, I do understand that most travellers won't be spending long enough in Greece to be able to dedicate that much time to Athens.

 So, this is a three-day itinerary, which covers major sites and some interesting areas in Athens.
-If you aren't sure where to stay in Athens, Plaka is a good place to start, although there are a few other less touristy options.
+If you aren't sure where to stay in Athens, pick one of the areas near the Acropolis (Plaka is popular with tourists, but Koukaki, Psyri and Thissio are also good options).

 Food in Greece is generally very good so I haven't included recommendations for restaurants or cafes - just pick somewhere that looks appealing to you.
 I have also included some more ideas of things to do if you are spending longer in the city.